-So I decided to share with you what I found out and how I am going to use that information to incorporate it in this dog portrait commission.
+So I decided to share with you what I found out and how I used that information to incorporate it into this dog portrait commission.
 The first thing that struck me was that every nature setting was filled with lush greenery.
-Sort of Amazon vegetation on steroids, every shrub, tree and grass was done in vivid colors.
-Then there were flowers, all over the place, in the water on the ground, climbing up trees, etc. Lighting seemed to play a key role as well and given that these setting were intended for movies it made all the more sense that the lighting was meant to add drama and to lead the eye through the scenery.
+Sort of Amazon vegetation on steroids, every shrub, tree, and grass was done in vivid colors.
+Then there were flowers, all over the place, in the water on the ground, climbing up trees, etc. Lighting seemed to play a key role as well and given that these sets were intended for movies it made all the more sense that the lighting was meant to add drama and to lead the eye through the scenery.

 As a painter I have to tell a visual story and being that I want to have my young client cherish her pet's portrait even when she has outgrown her Disney phase, I set out to arrange the elements of the painting to tell my own story.
 Since Oreo, my main character has departed this world, he is separated from his owner by a body of water.
 I am using the slightly darkened edges sort of as a camera zoom out effect.
-Right now it's only hinted at, but once the painting develops further you will see what I mean.
-Oreo will be gazing out towards his owner, but since he can no longer cross over, he will eventually go towards the light, which signifies doggy heaven.
+Oreo is gazing out over the water towards his owner, but since he can no longer cross over, he will eventually go towards the light, which signifies doggy heaven.
 I am using flowers in the painting to form a wreath around the dog, which further emphasizes the loss and love for this pet.
 The water lilies lead to the blue flowers on the right, up a vine on the tree, down to the left side and back again to the water.

 The character of Merida is adventurous and looks like a girl who goes off into the woods.
 Therefore I could see her easily carving her beloved's name on a tree trunk.
-The big tree in the background will bear Oreo's name, which will make this painting a very personal one for it's owner.
+The big tree in the background, therefore, bears Oreo's name, which makes this painting a very personal one for its owner.
 This is not a painting of just any dog, but her dog - "Oreo" who she loved greatly.

-Not too many people have the insight to buy real artwork for a teenager and I hope that I can show you with this painting example that such art can be both decorative and also meaningful for a young adult.
+I hope that I can show you with this painting an example that pet art can be both decorative and also meaningful for a young adult.
 Something that they can hold onto as they mature into adults and cherish for a lifetime.